Learn How to Grow Carob Tree for its chocolate substitute edible pods or as an ornamental plant! Here are all the details!

 Soil pH — 6 – 8

-Carob tree grows about 10 meter tall (exceptionally 15 m).
+Carob Tree grows about 10-30 feet tall.
 It is a dioecious tree, which means each tree bears male or female flowers.
-Carob tree can bear up to 20 F temperature.
+Carob trees can tolerate temperatures down to 20 F (-7 C) easily.

-Carob tree has a thick and twisted trunk with a rough and brown bark.
-Its leaves are oval, dark green and shiny that are 12 to 30 centimeters long.
-Its foliage provides a welcome shade in hot countries.
+It has a thick and twisted trunk with rough and brown bark.
+The leaves are oval, dark green, and shiny and 12 to 30 centimeters long.
+The foliage provides welcome shade in hot countries.
 They form a very effective curtain against noise too.

-The fresh carob tree seeds germinates quickly and easily.
-If you don’t find fresh seeds you can grow it from dry seeds which is scarified and soaked in water until they double in size.
-They can be planted in spring or fall.
+The fresh carob tree seeds germinate quickly and easily.
+If you don’t find fresh seeds, you can also grow the tree from dry seeds after soaking them in water overnight.

 Requirements for Growing Carob Tree

-The carob tree is a tree that grows in many soil types including hillsides with deep sandy soil or loam, even arid.
-It does not tolerate acidic or wet soils but requires good drainage.
+The carob tree grows in difficult positions and poor soil including sloppy hillsides with deep sandy soil or loam, even arid.
+It does not tolerate acidic or wet soils and requires adequate drainage.

-It is resistant to drought.
+It is resistant to drought and grows well in a lack of water.
 However, watering must be provided during dry seasons, especially if the tree is grown for its fruit.

 Fertilizer is often unnecessary for carob trees.
-However, a 8-3-9 fertilizer can be applied occasionally to give plant a boost.
+Side-dressing the plant with well-rotted manure, twice a year is sufficient.
+Additionally, a dose of 8-3-9 ratio fertilizer can be applied occasionally to give the plant a boost.

-The tree must be pruned regularly so that Growing Carob is durable evergreen tree native to the Mediterranean.
-It has bright, green beautiful foliage, cluster of small flowers and edible pods that are used as cocoa powder substitute.air and light can penetrate.
+The tree must be pruned regularly so that air and light can penetrate.
 Young stems can be removed without affecting the production of carob.
-Also remove the tangled, weak and any damaged or diseased branches.
+Also remove the tangled, weak, and damaged or diseased branches from time to time.